ZoinerTejada/hdinsight-docs/hdinsight-hadoop-create-linux-clusters-adf.md

 * The Data Factory creates a **Linux-based** HDInsight cluster for you.
 * The HDInsight Hadoop cluster is created in the same region as the storage account.
 * Notice the *timeToLive* setting.
-The data factory deletes the cluster automatically after the cluster is being idle for 30 minutes.
+The data factory deletes the cluster automatically after the cluster is idle for 30 minutes.
 * The HDInsight cluster creates a **default container** in the blob storage you specified in the JSON (**linkedServiceName**).
 HDInsight does not delete this container when the cluster is deleted.
 This behavior is by design.
-With on-demand HDInsight linked service, a HDInsight cluster is created every time a slice needs to be processed unless there is an existing live cluster (**timeToLive**) and is deleted when the processing is done.
+With an on-demand HDInsight linked service, an HDInsight cluster is created every time a slice needs to be processed unless there is an existing live cluster (**timeToLive**) and is deleted when the processing is done.

 See [On-demand HDInsight Linked Service](../data-factory/data-factory-compute-linked-services.md#azure-hdinsight-on-demand-linked-service) for details.

 > [!IMPORTANT]
 > As more slices are processed, you see many containers in your Azure blob storage.
-If you do not need them for troubleshooting of the jobs, you may want to delete them to reduce the storage cost.
+If you do not need them for troubleshooting the jobs, you may want to delete them to reduce the storage cost.
 The names of these containers follow a pattern: "adf**yourdatafactoryname**-**linkedservicename**-datetimestamp".
 Use tools such as [Microsoft Storage Explorer](http://storageexplorer.com/) to delete containers in your Azure blob storage.

 #### Azure blob input dataset
 In the input dataset definition, you specify the names of blob container, folder, and file that contains the input data.
 See [Azure Blob dataset properties](../data-factory/data-factory-azure-blob-connector.md#dataset-properties) for details about JSON properties used to define an Azure Blob dataset.